johnnywang1994/jsPDF-html2canvas/README.md

 </p>

 # jsPDF-html2canvas
 A combine usage with jsPDF &amp; html2canvas, which translating html content to PDF file.
+Written in Typescript.

 > html2PDF function will auto fit the target dom width into PDF size.
 So no need to worry about the overflow part.
 And if the content height is over 1 pdf, it'll auto seperate it into another pdf page.